Cheeger-Mueller Theorem on manifolds with cusps: Gluing formula for analytic torsion on non-compact manifolds

+It remains to prove Theorem \ref{reg-trace-thm} (iii).
+Assume the Witt condition $H^{n/2}(N,E)=0$.
 By Remark \ref{LP}, the continuous spectrum of the Hodge Laplacian $\Delta_{p,\U}$ on $\U$ comes from the Laplacians associated to the harmonic sub-complexes in the decomposition of the de Rham complex in \S \ref{decomposition-section}.
 The continuous spectrum of these \emph{harmonic} Laplacians in \eqref{harmonic}, resulting from the cohomology $H^p(N,E)$ of the cross section, with either Dirichlet or Neumann boundary conditions, is given by $[(n/2 - p)^2, \infty)$.
 This can be read off directly after the transformation in the proof of Proposition \ref{harmonic-constribution2}.
 Hence the Witt condition $H^{n/2}(N,E) = \{0\}$ yields a spectral gap at zero, i.e. there exists $\varepsilon >0$ sufficiently small such that $(0,\varepsilon) \cap \spec \Delta_* = \varnothing$.

 One may now consider the Hodge Laplacian $\Delta_{p,\textup{cut}}$ on $M^{\textup{cut}} := K \sqcup \U$ with relative boundary conditions at the boundary $N \sqcup N$.
 By arguments similar to Proposition \ref{diff}, the difference of heat kernels of $\Delta_{p,\textup{cut}}$ and the Hodge Laplacian $\Delta_p$ on $M$ is trace class and hence by \cite[Lemma 2.2]{Mue-rel} $\Delta_p$ admits a spectral gap at zero as well and moreover there exist constants $c,C>0$ such that for $t>0$ large enough